Process Work is an approach that follows nature.

 Deep Democracy is the underlying principle of Process Work.
 It suggests that all people, perspectives, and levels of reality are needed for sustainable change and community.
 At the relationship level, this simply means that it’s me and you; both of our perspectives are important if we are to experience success and well-being.

 Process Work supports the “primary process” with which we identify and intend.
 “I’m going to school now.”
 It also inquires into the “secondary process” which may arise unintentionally.
 “I was going to school but found myself unable to get off the couch.
 I’m exhausted.”
 Here, “going to school” is the primary process and intent.
 Inability to get off the couch and exhaustion are the secondary processes that interrupt the primary intention.
-Process Work looks at the how primary and secondary inform one another to see how we might proceed.
+Process Work looks at how primary and secondary inform one another to see how we might proceed.
 Whether at the level of the individual, relationship, team, organization, or community, the interaction of primary and secondary processes is often a creative one, though it may first disturb us!
 This level of work helps individuals become more congruent in their decisions, actions and behavior.
-People in relationships of all kinds benefit from not only supporting their main intent but also in exploring how they may be starting to change unintentionally.
+People in relationships of all kinds benefit from not only supporting their main intent but also exploring how they may be starting to change unintentionally.
 Organizations strengthen their mission delivery when their stated goals are integrated with unplanned movements.

 I use Process Work to explore a wide array of individual, relationship and group issues.
 For over twenty-five years I have worked with individuals, couples and groups to address: